Home / DIY / 27 Homemade Smokers to Add Smoked Flavor to Meat or Fish

 4- Brick Smoker

 This smoker runs off propane gas and uses an interior burner to create the heat.
 It uses very little wood to create smoke so this will be an ideal addition to a small backyard in the suburbs.
-By dengarden

 Brick Smoker